 Or speaking of spiritual matters to people who have yet to meet the Holy Spirit.
 They don’t understand because they can’t understand.
 Louder doesn’t help.

 Not only did the exercise require Bo to be on the bit, but to extend, collect, and do power moves he’d never been taught.
 I threw a whole bunch of new stuff at him and asked him to do the exercise longer than I should.
-I didn’t ask him, “What if” or to simply try.
-I asked him to perform the maneuvers.
-I hate that, but no damage done.
-I realized I was at a crossroads where I had to choose between listening to the coach and being a worthy leader.
-I couldn’t do both.
+The right thing would be to ask him, “What happens if” questions or to simply try.
+But no, I asked him to perform the maneuvers.
+I hate that I went there, but no damage done.
+When I reached the crossroads where I had to choose between listening to the coach and being a worthy leader to Bo, I chose wrong.

-When I got home I decided to break down the exercise into its parts.
+When I got home I broke down the exercise into its parts.
 You can only teach a horse one new thing at a time.
 The foundational skills can be put together in an endless variety of combinations, but those skills have to be in place before you call upon them.
 Doing otherwise sets your horse up for frustration, anxiety, or retaliation.
 None are his fault.

 Horses can learn to distinguish between styles of riding.
 My first real show horse knew that a bit meant he was performing and a hackamore meant he was working.
 He ponied babies and yearlings, chased cows, bushwhacked across the desert, and carried me to a Top Ten in the Nation.
 The consistent message always was, “Give the right response and you won’t be bugged by bit or hackamore.”